 10.3.
 Liquidated Damages Base Value and Multiplier Adoption.
-Not less than sixty (60) days prior to each annual Season Opening Date, the Manager shall establish the market value of an unprocessed pound of each Allocated Species (each such value being a "Base Value"), and transmit such Base Values to the Enforcement Committee.
-In establishing such Base Values, the Manager may take into account both the direct costs and the opportunity costs associated with an over-harvest of the relevant species.
-Not less than thirty (30) days prior to each annual Season Opening Date, the Enforcement Committee, in consultation with the Manager, shall adopt Base Values and Base Value multipliers, and the liquidated damages amounts for breaches of this Agreement other than over-harvest of a Member's Harvest Share, which shall be based on the Enforcement Committee's estimate of the losses that the Sector and its Members could be expected to suffer as a result of such breaches.
-Because the damages suffered by one or more other Sector Members as the result of a Member harvesting an amount of Sector ACE in excess of its Harvest Share are likely to substantially exceed the market value of the excess harvest, the Base Value multipliers shall not be less than three (3).
+Not less than sixty (60) days prior to each annual Season Opening Date, the Manager shall establish the market value of an unprocessed pound of each Allocated Species (each such value being a "Base Value") and transmit such Base Values to the Enforcement Committee.
+In establishing such Base Values, the Manager may consider both the direct costs and the opportunity costs associated with an over-harvest of the relevant species.
+Not less than thirty (30) days prior to each annual Season Opening Date, the Enforcement Committee, in consultation with the Manager, shall adopt Base Values and Base Value multipliers, and the liquidated damages amounts for breaches of this Agreement other than over-harvest of a Member's Harvest Share, which shall be based on the Enforcement Committee's estimate of the losses that the Sector and its Members have suffered because of such breaches.
+Because the damages suffered by one or more other Sector Members as the result of a Member harvesting an amount of Sector ACE over its Harvest Share are likely to exceed the market value of the excess harvest, the Base Value multipliers shall not be less than three (3).
 Upon the Enforcement Committee's adoption of Base Values and Base Value multipliers, such Base Values and Base Value multipliers will be the basis for calculation of damages for unreconciled Harvest Share overages.